ISISComputingGroup/ibex_developers_manual/PLCs.md

 - protocol: which protocol to use
     - "TCP": use TCP communication
     - "TCPNOHEAD": use TCP comms, but without TCP header.
 This is required (and should only be used for) the devsim emulator
-    - anything else: use UDP ptorotcl
+    - anything else: use UDP protocol
 - simulate: whether to simulate calls
     - 0: Do not simulate (real device or devsim)
     - 1: Simulate (don't send commands), this is required for recsim as it lets device initialisation complete successfully with no device